TosinJs/TosinJs/README.md

 ### Hi there, Welcome to my Github page

-My name is Tosin, I am a newbie software developer.
+TosinJs is a freshman software developer.
+He is committed to learning new skills and collaborating with others in to acheive great things.

 ---